LzrBear/tutorial-java-webapp/README.md

 Note: once running the ```mvn install``` command a war package will be created in a folder named ```target```.

-The war package can be easily deployed onto glassfish using the web ui.
+The war package can be easily deployed onto glassfish using the glassfish admin web interface.

 ## Other notes
 - pom.xml contains maven build configurations